WildlifeDatasets/wildlife-datasets/README.md

 ## Additional functionality

-For additional functionality including mass loading, datasets splitting or evaluation metrics we refer to the [documentation](https://wildlifedatasets.github.io/wildlife-datasets/).
+For additional functionality including mass loading, datasets splitting or evaluation metrics we refer to the [documentation](https://wildlifedatasets.github.io/wildlife-datasets/) or the [notebooks](https://github.com/WildlifeDatasets/wildlife-datasets/tree/main/notebooks).

 ## Citation